Generate a Model

 How To Generate a Model

-We have made it very easy to generate a model on Dragon1.
+We have made generating a model on Dragon1 very easy.

 The steps to generate a model are: